RaenonX-DL/dragalia-data-parse/README.md

 - As few dependencies as possible to run the parser.

   > Doing so reduces the difficulty to deploy the data processing pipeline,
-  > since Python native packages only has a few calls which results will differ across different platforms.
+  > since native Python packages seldom have cross-platform problems.
   >
-  > This assumes that any possible additional dependency will not significantly boost the data processing speed
+  > This assumes that additional dependencies do not significantly boost the data processing speed
-  > (if necessary), which rarely happens in general.
+  > or impact the security, which rarely happens in general.

 For some asset notes or explanations, try visiting the [notes] section.
 Note that these documents may be incomplete or inaccurate.